Create & Restore Full Windows Image Backups (Free Tool)

 Restoring a Windows OS System Image Backup

-If there comes a time when you need to restore your computer using one of your system image backups, you will find that the restoration process is very similar to the process you performed to make the backup.
+If there ever comes a terrible time when you actually need to restore your computer using one of your system image backups, do not panic.
+You will quickly find that the total restoration process is very similar to the exact process you performed to make the backup initially.
+Once again, you will absolutely need to boot to your Rescuezilla USB media.
+This time you will choose the red Restore option from the main menu.

-How to Create and Restore Windows OS System Image Backups
+How to Restore Windows OS System Image Backups

-Next, you will need to select the drive that has your system image backup on it and click the Next button.
+Next, you will need to accurately select the physical external drive that has your system image backup stored safely on it.
+Highlight the proper disk in the provided menu list so it turns blue.
+Click the Next button located at the bottom right corner to continue.

-Now you will be able to browse to the location where the backup is located and select it once you find it.
+Now you will be perfectly able to browse directly to the folder location where the backup file is physically located.
+Use the graphical file explorer window to dig deep into your backup directories.
+Select the exact target file once you locate it.

 Rescuezilla choose backup file

-You will then be shown all the backups that are contained in that folder.
-So, if you are using one folder for all your backups, you will need to make sure to choose the correct one.
+You will then be explicitly shown all the valid backups that are currently contained inside that specific folder.
+If you are actively using one single massive folder for all your chronological backups, pay close attention right here.
+You will need to make absolutely sure to highlight and choose the correct file based entirely on the date and name.

 Rescuezilla choose backup file

-The next step involves selecting the drive to restore the backup image to.
-This should be your Windows drive since you are overwriting your current Windows installation with the one from the system image backup.
+The next critical step involves selecting the physical drive to aggressively restore the backup image onto.
+This should be your primary local Windows drive.
+You are about to permanently overwrite your current corrupted Windows installation completely with the perfect one from the system image backup file.

-You will then be asked to choose which partitions you want to restore.
-You will most likely select all of them and they should all be selected by default.
+You will then be explicitly asked to choose which precise partitions you want to safely restore to the drive.
+You will most likely want to select all of them to absolutely guarantee a bootable system environment.
+They should all be conveniently selected by default on this screen.

-You will then be shown a summary screen of what is about to be restored and if everything looks correct, you can click the Next button.
+You will then be immediately shown a final summary screen of what is exactly about to be forcefully restored.
+Read this block of text extremely carefully to thoroughly avoid destroying the wrong drive.
+If everything looks absolutely correct, you can click the Next button to finally move forward.

-You will then be shown a warning telling you that all the data will be overwritten on the drive that you will be restoring to.
-If you have any data on this drive that you need to backup, you should do this before starting the restore process.
+You will then be shown a highly visible warning box telling you that all the existing data will be permanently overwritten on the drive.
+This destructive action cannot be easily undone.
+If you have any remaining files on this target drive that you urgently need to backup, you should absolutely cancel and do this before starting the restore process.

 Rescuezilla permanently overwrite data on this drive warning

-You will then see the restore progress screen and will need to wait until the process is complete before rebooting your computer to make sure the system image restore process was successful.
+You will then see the active restore progress screen immediately appear on your monitor.
+You will need to wait patiently until the block copying process is completely finished.
+Reboot your computer naturally once the prompt appears to make absolutely sure the system image restore process was completely successful.

 For additional training resources, check out our online IT training courses.